Johnng007/Live-Forensicator/Windows/README.md

 # Check for files that have similar extensions with ransomware encrypted files (can take some time to complete)
 .\Forensicator.ps1 -RANSOMWARE RANSOMWARE

+# You can match hashes of executables on the system to publicly available malware hashes
+.\Forensicator.ps1 -HASHCHECK HASHCHECK

 # You can compress the Forensicator output immediately after execution Oneliner
 .\Forensicator.ps1 ; Start-Sleep -s 15 ; Compress-Archive -Path "$env:computername" -DestinationPath "C:\inetpub\wwwroot\$env:computername.zip" -Force